 We loved this bread so much!
 I made the loaf a few times as I was preparing this blog post and it feels like that's all our 2 and 4 year old ate for 2 days in a row, they were so obsessed with it!

-It makes for a dense and filling bread, which we actually prefer in our house.
+Just like this easy buckwheat bread, it makes for a dense and filling bread, which we actually prefer in our house.
 We ate it as a tasty side with a simple savory bean soup as well as for breakfast topped with a quick strawberry and chia seeds jam.
 These both sweet and savory meals were great success!
 Will definitively be making this bread again.

-What goes great with this Whole-Grain Oat Milk Bread
+Great pairing for this Whole-Grain Oat Milk Bread

 I hope you will love this Oat milk bread as much as we do!
 If you try it, please leave a comment below and rate the recipe to let us know how it was.